Source Packet Routing in Networking (spring) Internet Drafts

 Working Group: Source Packet Routing in Networking (spring)

-Segment Routing (SR) leverages the source routing paradigm.
-SR is applicable to both Multiprotocol Label Switching (SR-MPLS) and IPv6 (SRv6) data planes.
-This document describes procedures for Performance Measurement in SR networks using Simple Two-Way Active Measurement Protocol (STAMP) defined in RFC 8762 and its optional extensions defined in RFC 8972 and further augmented in RFC 9503.
-The procedure described is used for links, SR paths (including SR Policies and SR IGP Flexible Algorithm paths) as well as Layer-3 and Layer-2 services in SR networks, and is applicable to both SR-MPLS and SRv6 data planes.
+Segment Routing (SR) leverages the source routing paradigm and applies to both Multiprotocol Label Switching (SR-MPLS) and IPv6 (SRv6) data planes.
+This document describes procedures for Performance Measurement in SR networks using Simple Two-Way Active Measurement Protocol (STAMP) defined in RFC 8762, along with its optional extensions defined in RFC 8972 and further augmented in RFC 9503.
+The described procedure is used for links and SR paths (including SR Policies and SR IGP Flexible Algorithm paths), as well as Layer-3 and Layer-2 services in SR networks, and is applicable to both SR-MPLS and SRv6 data planes.

 Authors: Weiqiang Cheng, Clarence Filsfils, Zhenbin Li, Bruno Decraene, Francois Clad